 Q. What’s the difference between Botox and fillers?

 A. Botox and dermal fillers can both be used to rejuvenate the skin, but, in fact, they work in different ways.
-Botox is a prescription medicine, which relaxes the muscles, reducing movement which minimises dynamic lines, such as forehead lines and 11s.
+Botox is a prescription only medicine, which relaxes the muscles, reducing movement which minimises dynamic lines, such as forehead lines and 11s.
 Dermal fillers, on the other hand, are also injectable treatments, but they work by plumping up lines to smooth them out.
 Fillers are also used for enhancing features such as the nose, jawline and lips.

 Q. Will I be able to move my face after Botox?

 A. One of the biggest concerns people have with Botox is that they think it will give them a ‘frozen’ look or 'Botox face', removing their ability to make facial expressions as usual.
 This comes down to how much is used.
 If a practitioner uses too much, this can happen.
 However, when it’s performed by an experienced, medically qualified practitioner, the treatment should look natural, still allowing you to express your emotions.

 A. The effects of Botox vary from person to person as people metabolise it at different rates.
 However, on average, the anti-wrinkle injection lasts between 3 and 6 months, after which you’ll start to see lines and wrinkles return.

 Q. When should I start getting Botox?

 A. People often start getting Botox from their 30s+, when dynamic fine lines and wrinkles are more visible.
 This prevents the skin from folding and creasing, giving a younger look.
 Some people get Botox from their mid-20s as a preventative measure - minimising lines before they have a chance to form.
 But it’s always best to speak to a medically qualified practitioner, have a thorough consultation, to see what treatment they recommend for you.

 Q. Can I have Botox if I’m pregnant?